-Conventional medicine seeks a diagnosis and medicates symptoms, but fails to get to the root cause of the symptoms and the disease.
-This is why, many years ago, I created The Myers Way®.
-This proven approach is based in functional medicine, a medical approach that looks at how all the body’s systems interact and seeks to get them functioning optimally.
+Conventional medicine seeks to diagnose and medicate symptoms.
+The problem is that it fails to get to the root cause of the symptoms and disease.
+That’s why, many years ago, I created The Myers Way®.
+This revolutionary medical approach looks at the body holistically, promoting optimal wellness throughout.
+It’s a method that has helped thousands of people reclaim their health.

-The Myers Way® relieves and reverses your symptoms, helps you get off your harsh medication, and enables you to live a healthy, energetic, and pain-free life.
-This approach rests on four pillars, each of which has been tested through extensive research and has seen amazing results with thousands of patients over my own years of practice as a physician and while empowering the world to achieve optimal health through Amy Myers MD®.
+The Myers Way® relieves and reverses your symptoms.
+It helps you get off your harsh medication and enables you to live a healthy, energetic, and pain-free life.
+The approach rests on four pillars, tested and proven through extensive research.
+Thousands of my patients have seen amazing results throughout my years as a physician.
+My mission is to empower you to heal your gut and achieve optimal health through Amy Myers MD®.

 Pillar I: Heal Your Gut

-Your gut is the foundation of your whole body’s health because 80% of your immune system is located there.
+Your gut is the foundation of your whole body’s health because 80% of your immune system resides there.
 Without a healthy gut, you can’t have a healthy immune system.
-Without a healthy immune system, you’re open to infections, inflammation, and autoimmune disease.
+A compromised immune system leaves you susceptible to infections, inflammation, and autoimmune disease.
 When your gut loses the ability to discriminate between the good and the bad bacteria, you have a leaky gut.

-When your gut is leaky, things like toxins, microbes, undigested food particles, and more can escape from your intestines and travel throughout your body via your bloodstream.
+When your gut is leaky, harmful substances can escape from your intestines and travel through your bloodstream.
+Toxins, microbes, and undigested food particles are a few examples.
 Your immune system marks these “foreign invaders” as pathogens and attacks them.
-The constant onslaught of inflammation from your immune system causes a widespread immune response throughout your body.
+In the process, your body creates inflammation.
+Chronic inflammation causes a widespread immune response throughout your body and is the culprit for many illnesses and diseases.

 Symptoms of a Leaky Gut